GoogleChrome/web.dev/src/site/content/en/blog/app-shortcuts/index.md

 </figure>

 The app shortcuts menu is shown only for [Progressive Web Apps] that are installed on the user's desktop or mobile device.
+Check out [What does it take to be installable?] to learn about installability requirements.

 Each app shortcut expresses a user intent, each of which is associated with a URL within the [scope] of your web app.
 The URL is opened when users activate